-How to generate app-specific passwords with iCloud on iPhone, iPad, and Mac
+How to use app-specific passwords with iCloud

 - Under the App-Specific Passwords section, select View History.

-You'll be able to see every app-specific password you've created.
+You'll be able to see the label for every app-specific password you've created.
 Take a look at the list to make sure you're still using iCloud with those third-party apps.

 How to revoke app-specific passwords